nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2b.
 The storage file is invalid.

     * 2b1.
-Book shows an error message, with a button that displays "file fixed" to check again if the file is valid.
+Book shows an error message, with a button that displays <kbd>File Fixed</kbd> to check again if the file is valid.
     * 2b2.
 Chef rectifies/fixes error with the file.
     * 2b3.
-Chef clicks the "file fixed" button
+Chef clicks the <kbd>File Fixed</kbd> button

       Use case resumes from step 2.